datahub-project/datahub/metadata-ingestion/docs/sources/snowflake/snowflake_pre.md

     X: # name of the share
       database_name: db1
       platform_instance: instance1
-      consumers: # list of all databases created from share Xu
+      consumers: # list of all databases created from share X
         - database_name: db1_from_X
           platform_instance: instance2